freziertz/html/introduction/what is html.md

 # HTML
 What is HTML
-HTML markup language for creating Web pages
+HTML is markup language for creating Web pages
+HTML stands for Hyper Text Markup Language
+HTML is the World Wide Web’s core markup language Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.

 A basic HTML document looks like this: